JohnStephenEvil/ArkhamSpeedrunningWiki.github.io/Guides/Asylum/ng47r.md

-# Mousewheel binds for ripping grates and skipping dialogue
+Mousewheel binds for ripping grates, trophy duping, skipping dialogue
 - By [cojosao](https://www.speedrun.com/user/cojosao)
-- Updated November 3rd, 2019
+- Updated March 31st, 2020

 Here is how you set up mousewheel bindings for this game.
 Alternatively, if you are fine with using the game's default binds, we have a pre-made file in the [Resources section](https://www.speedrun.com/arkhamasylum/resources).